charlieschwabacher/gestalt/docs/getting-started.md

 safety), and you can have the cli run it directly or write it to a file.

-After our additions to `schema.graphql`, `gestalt migrate` will ask to confirm our database url, and then generate and print the following SQL migration:
+After our additions to `schema.graphql`, `gestalt migrate` will ask to confirm our database url (you might need to set the correct username and password to your database like this `'postgres://username:password@localhost/blogs'`), and then generate and print the following SQL migration:

 ```SQL
 CREATE EXTENSION IF NOT EXISTS "pgcrypto";